 Will the Village replace my parkway tree?

-Public Works crews have removed over 840 ash trees that were infested
+Public Works crews have removed over 1,041 ash trees that have become infested

-or were previously dead in 2012, and will most likely be removing trees
+or were previously dead since 2012, and will most likely be removing trees

 for the next five years.
 The funds to replace trees are limited;

 therefore, trees will only be replaced as resources, such as grant

 funding, shared-cost initiatives or once other funding is made

 Will the Village remove the tree stump once the tree is removed?

 Yes.
 Stumps are added to a list and ground (removed), within 60-90